etornamtechnologies/etx_pos_app/README.md

 # etx_pos_app
-simple point of sale app
+simple point of sale web application using php laravel and vuejs